lrossi-dev/lrossi-dev/README.md

 ### Hi, I'm Leonardo Rossi

-Backend developer, OSS enthusiast and coffee drinker :coffee:
+Backend developer, FOSS enthusiast and coffee drinker :coffee:

 **Here, a few things I'd like to share with you:**